 Sri Lanka Family Tour

-Culture, history, flora and fauna, varied landscapes and activities plus of course, wonderful curries and super-friendly people make Sri Lanka the perfect family holiday destination
+Private, single family tour.
+Culture, history, flora and fauna, varied landscapes and activities make Sri Lanka the perfect family holiday destination

 A 2-week Sri Lanka Family Tour.
-Explore the World Heritage ancient city of Polonnaruwa by bicycle, scale the dramatic rock fortress of Sigiriya, raft down the jungle-lined Kelani River, hike across Horton Plains National Park to the spectacular ‘World’s End’, go on a jeep safari through Udawalawe National Park, take boat trips snorkelling or whale watching in the Indian Ocean, embark on an ‘urban adventure’ with a tour of Colombo’s night bazaar and of course sample the delicious Sri Lankan curries in local cafes, with plenty of opportunities to meet the super-friendly island inhabitants.
+Explore the World Heritage ancient city of Polonnaruwa by bicycle, scale the dramatic rock fortress of Sigiriya, raft down the jungle-lined Kelani River, hike across Horton Plains National Park to the spectacular ‘World’s End’, go on jeep safaris through Minneriya and Wilpattu national parks, take boat trips snorkelling or whale watching in the Indian Ocean, stay overnight in a big game camp and, of course, sample the delicious Sri Lankan curries in local cafes, with plenty of opportunities to meet the super-friendly island inhabitants.

 This wide range of activities and stunning landscapes – no less than 6 UNESCO World Heritage Sites – plus the Island’s rich culture and history, ought to keep families of any age, shape and size happy, enthralled and fascinated.

 By switching the beach activities from the south coast to the lesser-known northeast and the Trincomalee, Nilaveli area during the western monsoon means the tour and all its activities are eminently suitable for any time of the year.
 Below is our itinerary for the May to October period so if your travel plans are between November and April please ask for our seasonal tweak.